Frequently Asked Questions

 Are homeschooled and private school students eligible to dually enroll and take college classes at no cost?

 No. Only students who are included in a Local Education Agency State Aid foundation enrollment are eligible to participate at no cost.
-However, AACC applies a 25% discount to public school students, which is extended to eligible homeschool and private school students.
-For more information about homeschooled and private school students, please see AACC's ECAP for Private School and Home-School Students.
+However, AACC applies a 25% discount to public school students, which is extended to eligible homeschool and private school students who submit the Maryland Public High School Tuition Discount Request to AACC .
+For more information about homeschooled and private school students, review AACC's ECAP for Private School and Home-School Students webpage.

 Parent/ Guardian Access to Courses